mxxii/yet-another-typescript-package-template/README.md

 <https://github.com/mmkal/expect-type> seems to be a better alternative.

 A common observation about type testing: it is not well compatible with unit testing.
 The best approach I see is to keep it separate and just run `tsc --noEmit` over it.

+## iso-bench

+<https://github.com/Llorx/iso-bench> seems to be a benchmarking library that is most alive and reliable.
+Benny is simply dead by now and has unresolved issues.

 ## onchange